 Cycle to Work Scheme

-From April 2021, the University’s scheme is delivered by Cycle2Work (Halfords), offering a range of great benefits including:
+The University’s scheme is called by Cycle2Work and is delivered by Halfords, offering a range of great benefits including:

 Most of the information you need about the scheme, including how to sign up and choose a bike and what happens next, can be found on the Cycle2Work website.
-Please note that to sign up, you’ll need the University’s employer code which is available on Sharepoint.
-The University holds regular Cycle to Work Roadshows which staff can attend and recieve an in-depth explanation of how the Cycle2Work scheme works and what type of bikes and accessories are included in the scheme (includes a Q & A section).
+Please note that to sign up, you’ll need the University’s employer code which will be available on Sharepoint once the new scheme is launched.
+You will also need your payroll number, which you can find on your payslip and it is listed under 'Resource ID'.
+The University holds regular Cycle to Work roadshows which staff can attend and receive an in-depth explanation of how the Cycle2Work scheme works and what type of bikes and accessories are included in the scheme (includes a Q & A section).

 Please see below for some important points to consider before applying.